phansol/gremlin/README.md

 * ``PON`` Your panel of normal dataset (generated in the step 1)
 * ``COHORT_ID`` Used for the column name of your PoN "normal_panel_\[COHORT_ID]"

-Then, perform additional filtering using the
+Then, perform additional filtering using the PoN column.

 ## License